troyane/GoodHabits/docs/tutorial.md

 # Application

-You may see that newly created project already has [`App`] as a main component.
+You may see that the newly created project already has the [`App`] as a main component.
 The `App` type is used to create the top-level item in a new Felgo application.
 Every Felgo app begins with a single `App` component defined at the root of its hierarchy.
 We'll use its

 * properties:
-  * [`tablet`] -- read-only property that is `true` if the screen's diameter is bigger than 6.7 inches.
+  * [`tablet`] -- a read-only property that is `true` if the screen's diameter is bigger than 6.7 inches.
 We'll use it to trigger a [`splitView`] in used [`NavigationStack`]s.
   * [`settings`] -- as persistent storage for key-value pairs of data, that are also available when the user closes the app and restarts it.
-This one we'll use for storing user defined settings.
+This one we'll use for storing user-defined settings.
 * method [`dp()`] -- for density-independent measurements for pixel values.
 This will allow us to define the same physical size for elements across platforms and screens with different densities.